 In 2011, we began our partnership with the co-op to help this community build a long-term plan to fight seasonal hunger.
 After our initial planning with staff and workshops with members, the co-op established a Food Security Committee, which is overseeing SOPPEXCCA’s strategic plan and community-appropriate strategies to help address “los meses flacos” – the “Thin Months” of seasonal hunger.
 In 2013, we began supporting the implementation of food security strategies identified during the planning process.
 One of the keys to the co-op’s success will be its ability to monitor its own progress, rather than relying on NGO partners.
 To this end, we worked with SOPPEXCCA to develop a monitoring & evaluation system that staff is using to measure progress, identify impediments, and build on what works.

 - We’ve trained 200 families on the importance of healthy food and nutrition, food security, and crop management.

-- We’ve trained SOPPEXCCA staff to facilitate community food security workshops.
+- SOPPEXCCA staff has been trained to facilitate community food security workshops.

 - SOPPEXCCA has established a community-based Food Security Committee.

-- Youth education: SOPPEXCCA has established one ecological school garden and nutrition training for 200 elementary students.
+- SOPPEXCCA has established one ecological school garden and nutrition training for 200 elementary students.
 Co-op staff and a representative from the school has been trained on basic methodology, including garden management and curriculum development for the classroom.
-We are working with SOPPEXCCA to expand this program.

 Crop Diversification for Food Security

 - 137 families from 13 communities are growing 337 acres of beans.
 Maize is also being added for production.

 - SOPPEXCCA constructed a storage facility with 300 tons of basic grains storage capacity.
 The building is sited in La Paz del Tuma to maximize access to members, and features 51 metal silos to ensure quality.